-The best 2-in-1 laptops will satisfy your inner desire to flip, transform and bend your device into flexible postures, including tablet and tent mode.
-Championed by Microsoft after the debut of Windows 8, these transforming laptops have stood the test of time as primary devices that blend the utility of a laptop and the convenience of a tablet.
+The best 2-in-1 laptops can transform, flip, and flex into several bendable positions, including tablet and tent mode.
+Championed by Microsoft, these transfiguring laptops stood the test of time as primary devices that blend the utility of a laptop and the convenience of a tablet.

-If you want to use a stylus or your fingers for hand-written notes or drawings, then your best bet is to buy a 2-in-1 laptop with a touch screen.
-These convertible laptops give you more control than a touchpad when you're letting your creative juices flow.
-We've listed the best 2-in-1 laptops below, including bendback laptops with lids that flip 360 degrees and detachables, or tablets that attach to a keyboard.
+If you want to use a stylus — or your fingers — for notes or drawings, your best bet is to buy a 2-in-1 laptop.
+These convertible laptops, which feature a touchscreen, give you more to work with than just a boring ol' touchpad, allowing your creative juices flow.
+We've listed the best 2-in-1 laptops below, including laptops with 360-degree flipping abilities and detachable devices with built-in stands.

 What are the best 2-in-1 laptops?